davido912/voucher_api/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/david-ohayon-907b85138/)
 # Voucher Selection API
+## Motivation
+This project attempts to show the interplay between different frameworks in the field of data.
+The tools that are used in this project are:
+* [Apache Airflow](https://airflow.apache.org/) - Job orchestrator that executes workflows
+* [Docker](https://www.docker.com/) - containerisation and standardisation of processes
+* [Postgres](https://www.postgresql.org/) - Database to store data

+This project uses Python, SQL and BASH.
+On top of that, Dockerfiles, docker-compose files, XMLs and some HTML were also written.

 ## Problem
 The problem that is dealt with in this project is the analysis of a dataset which includes cleaning and transforming it, in order to derive what is the most used voucher value among predefined customer segments.